YisongZou/Tennis-Score-Indicator/README.md

 1. Click the player name to score
 2. Click undo to undo one step
 3. Click configure or start a new game to restart a game or change the rules

+## Files
+1. app.js: node server
+2. index.js in js directory: All the functions